How to Become a Notary in Maryland

 - Has a place of employment or practice in Maryland.

-- Meets the same eligibility requirements as Maryland residents except for the residency requirements.
+- Satisfies the same qualifications as a Maryland resident, setting aside the residency requirement.

 - Is a resident of a state that allows Maryland residents working in that state to serve as notaries public in that state.